-Whether it’s daylight design or in our own lives, we believe in transformation, change, and love, which is what allows us to see beautiful potential in such an ugly and hateful message.
+Whether it’s daylight design or in our own lives, we believe in transformation, change, and love.
+Even in the face of such an ugly and hateful message, we couldn't help but see the potential for something beautiful to blossom.
 That’s why we wanted to use this opportunity as a catalyst to do something good in our community and raise awareness of the discrimination LGBTQ+ people face in our industry and world.

 Taking a cue from “Mr. Straightman” we sought out the highest accessible bridge in Seattle - The Aurora Bridge.
-However, rather than jump off it, we thought we’d stand proudly and wave our lumenomics flag high.
-That’s why we’ve partnered with Seattle Public Utilities' Adopt-a-Street program to formally adopt the streets near the Aurora Bridge and the Fremont Troll for the next two years.
-This weekend, with the help of our team, community, and supporters like GSBA, we hosted our first volunteer Trolls & Trash clean-up event to tidy up the streets and improve our beloved city.
-Click out the slides below for photos of the event:
+However, rather than jump off it, we planned to stand proudly and wave our lumenomics flag high.
+We partnered with Seattle Public Utilities' Adopt-a-Street program to formally adopt the streets near the Aurora Bridge and the Fremont Troll for the next two years.
+On August 21st, with the help of our team, community, and supporters like GSBA, we hosted our first volunteer Trolls & Trash clean-up event to tidy up the streets and improve our beloved city.
+The event was a tremendous success.